 In July 2008, the mining convention (the "Essakane Mining Convention") for Essakane was signed by the government of Burkina Faso and IMG Essakane.
 Pursuant to a condition contained in a bridge loan facility agreement entered into by Orezone Essakane Limited, IMG Essakane was required to re-execute the Essakane Mining Convention in September 2008.
 The Essakane Mining Convention acts as a stability agreement in respect of mining operations by, among other things, transferring the state-owned mineral rights to a mining company.
-The Essakane Mining Convention clarifies the application of the provisions of the Burkina Faso Mining Law with respect to IMG Essakane by describing the Government of Burkina Faso's commitments and operational tax regime and the obligations of IMG Essakane to the Government of Burkina Faso.
+The Essakane Mining Convention clarifies the application of the provisions of the Burkina Faso Mining Law with respect to IMG Essakane by describing the government of Burkina Faso's commitments and operational tax regime and the obligations of IMG Essakane to the government of Burkina Faso.
 The Essakane Mining Convention cannot be changed without the mutual agreement of both parties.
 Pursuant to the Essakane Mining Convention, IMG Essakane is to carry out its operations in furtherance of, and in accordance with, the 2007 Essakane FS and the EA.
 The Essakane Mining Convention is valid from the date of its signature by both parties for a period of 20 years and is renewable for the full life of the Essakane Mining Permit.
-Thereafter, the Essakane Mining Convention is renewable at the request of either of IMG Essakane or the government of Burkina Faso for one or more periods of 10 years each, subject to the provisions of the Burkina Faso Mining Law.
+Thereafter, and in accordance with the new Burkina Faso Mining Code, the Essakane Mining Convention is renewable at the request of either of IMG Essakane or the government of Burkina Faso for one or more periods of 5 years each, subject to the provisions of the Burkina Faso Mining Law.